jphaugla/KafkaSparkDSEDemo/docsrc/content/index.md

 ### What is included?

-A Powerpoint presentation will walk the prospect through DSE Spark Structured Streaming and the use case.
+A Powerpoint presentation will walk the prospect through DSE Spark Structured Streaming and IOT for this use case.

 ### Business Take Aways